dcan-tech/towers-of-hanoi/README.md

 ## How It Works

-* The program welcomes the user with an ASCII representation of the three towers.
+* A welcome message and ASCII representation of the towers are displayed.
-* The user enters the number of discs (1-5).
-* The program validates the input and automatically solves the puzzle.
+* The program prompts the user to enter a disc count (1–5), with input validation.
-* It prints each move taken to solve the puzzle.
+* A recursive algorithm determines the steps required to solve the puzzle.
+* Each move is printed step by step in the correct order.
-* The final solved tower is displayed using ASCII graphics.
+* The final solved tower is shown using ASCII graphics.
-* The user is prompted to play again or exit.
+* The user is then asked whether they'd like to play again or exit.

 ## Planned Enhancements

-* Add support for more than 5 discs for advanced users.
+* Support for more than 5 discs
-* Implement graphical visualization instead of ASCII output.
+* Graphical visualization (GUI) in place of ASCII
-* Improve display formatting for a cleaner output.
+* Real-time disc movement simulation
+* Cleaner spacing/alignment in ASCII output

 ## Author